 HALLE 14 is an industrial building that was erected in 1891.
 Until 1992, it was one of four large production halls in the Leipzig Cotton Spinning Mill.
 The refurbishment of the building, infrastructural improvement and surface upgrades are elements of its revitalization.
 Beginning in 2007, the visitor centre, the exhibition space on the ground floor and a presentation space for our partners on the second floor have been developed.
 In 2010, the former women’s cloak room on the ground floor was turned into a studio for our art education pro- gramme.
 The roof and façade refurbishment has been completed.
 Further development and renovation efforts are planned.

 Within this trans-national project, which is co-financed by the EU programme Central Europe, HALLE 14 is examining particular aspects of the culture-led conversion of industrial locations in cooperation with nine partners from five cities.
 The partner sites are the Arsenale in Venice (IT), the St. Lawrence District in Krakow (PL), the bicycle factory Rog in Ljubljana (SI) and the AEG grounds in Nuremberg.
 The project goals are the development of adequate and sustainable usage models as well as the implementation of pilot projects.
 In HALLE 14, for example, the development of six studios on the first floor is in progress.

 The association HALLE 14 depends on public and private commitment in order to reach its goal of the long-term use of HALLE 14 for contemporary art.
-As a member (140 Euros/year) you support with your contribution the production and presentation of contemporary art, its mediation as well as the revival of an industrial heritage.
+As a member (24, 41 or 140 Euros/year) you support with your contribution the production and presentation of contemporary art, its mediation as well as the revival of an industrial heritage.